 Onkyo TX-NR595 has almost the best connectivity in an AV Receiver.
 When compared with the Yamaha TSR-700, Onkyo TX-NR595 is a better option to select.

 The Onkyo TX-NR595 is compatible with most video signal technologies that are now available.
 In addition, it supports the BT.2020 color gamut, which is the most recent standard for home theaters, and it can process video signals up to 4K resolution.

-With an update that adds 8K signal processing, the Yamaha TSR-700 shares this compatibility for the current video standard and extends it farther into the future.
+With an update that adds 8K signal processing, the Yamaha TSR-700 shares this compatibility with the current video standard and extends it farther into the future.
 Even after purchasing an 8K display, home theater owners who wish to stay on the cutting edge can use the TSR-700.

-Yamaha TSR-700, however, offers a better video quality because of its wide range of compatibility.
+Yamaha TSR-700, however, offers better video quality because of its wide range of compatibility.
 Furthermore, the upgradeability to 8K is an extension of its visual quality.

 The Onkyo TX-NR595 is a 7-channel amplifier that produces 80 W (8-ohms, 20 Hz – 20 kHz, two-channel driven) and has a consistent performance at 4-ohms.

 Yamaha TSR-700 has a Rated Output Power (20Hz-20kHz two-channel driven) of 100W (8-ohms, 0.06% THD).
 Additionally, the amplifier has a High Slew Rate.

 Onkyo TX-NR595 has a good amplifier that can power even the most demanding speaker.